 - Don’t forget to sign up for our free Registration of Canadians Abroad service and stay connected to Canada in case of an emergency at home or abroad.
 Register with us before you leave or through the app as you travel – it’s quick, simple and free.

 - Purchase the best travel insurance you can afford before you leave Canada.
 Make sure you have enough health insurance coverage and accessible money to cover the cost of any medical treatment and medical evacuation while you are in South Korea.
 Medical services and facilities in South Korea meet Canadian standards, but they expect you to pay them directly when the service is delivered.
-They will not charge your insurance company on your behalf.
+Check with your travel insurance provider to confirm they have a designated insurance agent to coordinate insurance coverage for medical services in South Korea.
+Medical facilities will not charge your insurance company on your behalf.

 - To visit South Korea, you must present a passport that is valid beyond the date that you expect to leave the country.
 Before you travel, ask your transportation company about its passport validity requirements, which may be more stringent than the country’s entry rules.
 If you are travelling with a temporary passport you may be subject to different entry requirements.
 Check with the South Korean embassy for up-to-date information.